aziule/gocli/README.md

 How is that useful?
-- One single handler for every CLI commands
+- One single handler for every CLI command
 - No need to recreate the wheel every time you want your app to serve CLI commands
 - Easy debugging
 - Easy to use